 Introduction

 MPEG defines several container formats, in particular ISOBMFF and MPEG-2 TS.
 Files conformant to these formats may contain multiple media streams, each of which may conform to different media formats, with different profiles and levels.
 There are several file consumption scenarios under which the full content of the file is not available to a player but under which the player has nevertheless to take a decision to retrieve the file or not.
-These scenarios include progressive file download, adaptive streaming, etc. In such scenarios, the player needs to have sufficient information to determine if it has or not the capabilities of playing the entire content or only a part of the container content, and when multiple container files are provided, to enable a player to choose the most appropriate file(s) to process.
-The practice to send information about the container content, together with URL(s) to the content and prior to its retrieval, is called hereafter "in-advance signaling".
-This document reviews what the current practices are, what the challenges are and recommends best practices for MPEG container formats, in particular for the ISOBMFF.
+These scenarios include progressive file download, adaptive streaming, etc. In such scenarios, the player needs to have sufficient information to determine if it does (or not) have the capabilities of playing the entire or only a part of the content, and when multiple container files are provided, to enable the player to choose the most appropriate file(s) to process.
+The practice to send the essential information about the container content together with URL(s) to the content prior to its retrieval, is called hereafter "in-advance signaling" or "advance signaling."
+This document reviews what the current practices are, what the challenges are and recommends the best practices for MPEG container formats, in particular for the ISOBMFF.

 Requirements

-In-advance signaling of the container content is usually subject to the following requirements:
+Advance signaling of the container content is usually subject to the following requirements:

 should provide sufficient information for a player to decide if it needs and can process the file or not

-The information is content dependent, and typically includes:
+This information is content dependent, and typically includes:

-the type of the container format (e.g. ISOBMFF vs MPEG-2 TS) and required features of the container format (e.g. brands of ISOBMFF)
+the type of the container format (e.g., ISOBMFF vs. MPEG-2 TS) and required features of the container format (e.g., brands of ISOBMFF)

 the number of media streams in the container